Arkansas Arkansas Income Tax Instruction Booklet

 Arkansas usually releases forms for the current tax year between January and April.
 We last updated Arkansas Tax Instruction Booklet from the Department of Revenue in January 2022.

 The IRS and most states collect a personal income tax, which is paid throughout the year via tax withholding or estimated income tax payments.

 Most taxpayers are required to file a yearly income tax return in April to both the Internal Revenue Service and their state's revenue department, which will result in either a tax refund of excess withheld income or a tax payment if the withholding does not cover the taxpayer's entire liability.
 Every taxpayer's situation is different - please consult a CPA or licensed tax preparer to ensure that you are filing the correct tax forms!

 Historical Past-Year Versions of Arkansas Tax Instruction Booklet

-We have a total of five past-year versions of Tax Instruction Booklet in the TaxFormFinder archives, including for the previous tax year.
+We have a total of seven past-year versions of Tax Instruction Booklet in the TaxFormFinder archives, including for the previous tax year.
 Download past year versions of this tax form as PDFs here: